rkotze/rkotze.github.io/_posts/2019-12-09-mock-react-hooks-unit-testing.md

 Below I mock the `base-fetch` module which is responsible for making requests to the SWAPI endpoints and returning a JSON object.
 Instead of mocking out `fetch` which is a built-in browser API we simply create a wrapper around it.
 When mocking it's **important** [not to mock things you don't own](https://github.com/testdouble/contributing-tests/wiki/Don't-mock-what-you-don't-own){:target="\_blank" rel="noopener"} because you don't have control over the API and does not enable you to make good design decisions.

 The two tests below check the initial state which is loading and then an updated state when the data has been fetched.
-There are more cases to handle like errors but this is kept simple to illustrate the approach.
+There are more cases to handle, like errors, but here we keep it simple to illustrate the approach.

 The mock method `getStarWars.mockResolvedValue` is used to emulate a promise and provide a return value which is why this test uses `async/await`.